If your question isn't included here, feel free to reach out at firstname.lastname@example.org!

 What is your return policy?

-What is the Irradiance and how is it tested?
+What is irradiance, and how is it tested?

 This is the most commonly asked question so it is important to provide some background.